Little Shop of Horrors (film): Home media

 Little Shop of Horrors was the first DVD to be recalled for content.
-In 1998, Warner Bros. released a special edition DVD that contained approximately 23 minutes of unfinished footage from Oz's original ending, although it was in black and white and was missing some sound, visual and special effects.
+In 1998, Warner Home Video released a special edition DVD that contained approximately 23 minutes of unfinished footage from Oz's original ending, although it was in black and white and was missing some sound, visual and special effects.
 Producer and rights owner David Geffen was not aware of this release until it made it to the stores.
 Geffen said, "They put out a black-and-white, un-scored, un-dubbed video copy of the original ending that looked like shit."
 As a result, the studio removed it from shelves in a matter of days and replaced it with a second edition that did not contain the extra material.
 Geffen wanted to theatrically re-release the film with the original ending intact.
 Geffen also claimed to have a color copy of the original ending, while the studio had lower quality, black and white duplicates as their own color print was destroyed in a studio fire years earlier.
 But Geffen had not known, until after the DVD was pulled, that the studio did not know there was a colored copy of the original ending in existence.

 In November 2011, Oz held a Q&A session at the Museum of the Moving Image in Astoria, Queens during a Henson-themed exhibit.
 During the talk, he announced that the film would be released as a new special edition with the original ending restored.
 Warner Bros. reconstructed and restored the ending in an alternate edit, with re-discovered color negatives of the sequence and the help of production notes from Oz and others on the film's creative team.
 It was released on DVD and Blu-ray on October 9, 2012, with features returning from the original DVD.
 It was initially subtitled as "The Intended Cut", but changed to "The Director's Cut" once Oz began to support the release.
 The new edit was screened at the 50th New York Film Festival in the "Masterwork" line-up on September 29, 2012, alongside titles such as Laurence Olivier's Richard III and Michael Cimino's Heaven's Gate.
-Oz worried that the audience would react negatively at the 2012 screening; however, "the audience accepted Audrey and Seymour's deaths with applause and roared in glee during the plant rampage," says Oz.